-- Preheat oven to 425°F. Generously butter a 9-inch pie plate and set aside.
+- To make the pie crust: Preheat oven to 425°F. Generously butter a 9-inch pie plate and set aside.

 - In a large bowl, whisk together the flour and sugar.
 Cut in the butter with a pastry blender or two knives until mixture is crumbly.
 Add the water and knead with your hands until well combined.
 Divide dough into two equal balls.

-- Roll one ball of dough out into a disc that is about an inch larger than the pie plate.
-Transfer the dough to the pie plate by gently rolling the dough up around your rolling pin and then placing the rolling pin on one side of the pie plate and rolling it into the plate.
+- Transfer the dough to the pie plate by gently rolling the dough up around your rolling pin and then placing the rolling pin on one side of the pie plate and rolling it into the plate.
 Press down and around to make the dough fit the pie plate and hang over the sides.

 - Roll the other ball of dough out to the same size as the first dough.
-Place over the top of the cherries in the pie plate.
-Trim the dough all around the rim of the pie plate and then gently press the top and the bottom crusts together around the edges.
+Place over the top of the cherry filling in the pie plate.
+Trim the dough all around the rim of the pie plate and then decorate (flute, pinch or fork) the crusts together or just gently press the top and the bottom crusts together around the edges.
 With a sharp knife, make six small slits in a circle pattern in the middle of the top crust.

-- In a small bowl, whisk together the egg white and 1 tablespoon water.
+- In a small bowl, whisk together the egg and 1 tablespoon water.
 Brush over the top and edges of the pie.
-Sprinkle with turbinado sugar.
+Sprinkle with sugar.